-In July 1976, the National Committee organized the first Congressional staff member delegation to the People’s Republic.
-The 14 participants were drawn from 11 different House and Senate committees and had a broad range of interests.
-The historic trip included stops in Beijing, Xinxiang, Nanjing, Yangzhou, Wuxi, and Shanghai; the delegation visited a People’s Liberation Army unit and a review of local militia, spent two full days on communes, made several trips to rural healthcare facilities, and received extensive economic briefings.
-The Chinese People’s Institute of Foreign Affairs was the host organization.
+In July/August of 1976, the National Committee organized the first congressional staff member delegation to the People’s Republic.
+The 14 participants were drawn from 11 different House and Senate committees that work on foreign affairs, and included participants with a broad range of interests and expertise.
+The three-week historic trip included stops in Beijing, Xinxiang, Zhengzhou, Nanjing, Yangzhou, Wuxi, and Shanghai.